BartDeWaal/ERPN/README.md

 Create a virtual environment with `pyvenv venv` or (for python 3.6 and up) `python3 -m venv venv`.

-Load it into your environment, the methed deponds on your shell.
+Load it into your environment, the method depends on your shell.
 For bash it's `source venv/bin/activate`

 Now install the package into the venv, using the "develop" command so you don't need to reinstall to apply changes
 ```bash